p0kks/p0kks.me/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Built with ❤️ by p0kks**

+## Deploy with GitHub Actions

+This repository includes a GitHub Actions workflow that publishes the repository contents to the `gh-pages` branch when changes are pushed to `main`.
+The workflow uses a standard action to commit the built static files (no build step required for this plain static site).

+To enable deployment:

+- Ensure the repository `Settings > Pages` is set to deploy from the `gh-pages` branch.
+- If you want to deploy under a custom domain, ensure `CNAME` is present at the repository root (already included in this repo).